Moody-0x01/SuparAPI/README.md

 - `/signup` making an account. then returning the token to update, delete, add and other operation regarding ur account.
 - `/update` expects either a img, bio, addr or bg to be updated in the database, but also accepts a token that will be given if authenticated. if the token is not provided, the server will return error code 500.
 - `/NewPost` add new post with token, expects a token, img, uuid, and post text. if something is not set properly it will return a response report about the error.
+- `/DeletePost` deleting user post using userid, postid and jwt.

 ### Database (Tables and schema.)